Abraham's Tent Project

-South London Liberal Synagogue has launched a project to turn part of the synagogue building into a home for refugees.
-Called the ‘Abraham’s Tent’ project, this is the community’s most ambitious ever fundraising drive, as we look for £50,000.
-With that money, we will be able to house a family of refugees in the former caretaker’s flat attached to the building.
-A group of committed volunteers is working to fundraise.
+In 2017 in response to the Syrian Refugee Crisis South London Liberal Synagogue launched a project to turn part of the synagogue building into a home for refugees.
+Known as the ‘Abraham’s Tent’ project after the open-sided tent used by Abraham to welcome strangers, this was our community’s most ambitious fundraising drive to date, raising over £50,000 to house a family of refugees in the former caretaker’s flat.

 At the time local authorities and refugee welcoming committees were finding it difficult to source accommodation at local housing allowance rents to enable refugee families to relocate from camps in and around Syria to the UK.
 Find out more here.

 In February 2017, SLLS launched the Abraham’s Tent Project with an inspiring event attended by over 100 people from all faiths and backgrounds.
 A group of committed volunteers worked to fundraise for the project, design and manage the building renovation and furnish the flat into a home.
 In total we raised over £52,000 which covered all the infrastructure work, replacing the windows, structural alterations, kitchen and bathroom installation, decoration and furnishing.
 This was made possible by the many generous donations from members of the SLLS community, the local Lambeth community, the Jewish community, and the wider public who heard about the project through the media or their social networks.

 In total over 300 individuals contributed and we owe particular thanks to Fowl Mouths Food, Ealing Liberal Synagogue and Bedfordshire Progressive Synagogue who all held events raising money for the project.
 We were also grateful to receive grants from the NLPS Trust and the Edith M Ellis Foundation as well as an award from the Faith & Belief Forum for Promoting Inclusion.